 Check the Bible Art Journaling FAQ for your answer. 🙂

-*If you do not see an answer to your question above, I suggest you search my blog for an answer and then contact me if you still have a question.
+*If you do not see an answer to your question above, I recommend you search my blog for an answer and then contact me if you still have a question.